codefellows-seattle-javascript-401d19/36-full-stack-crud/lab-catherine/frontend/README.md

 * Step 2. `npm install`
 * Step 3. `npm run watch`
 * Step 4.
 You should now be able to visit: `http://localhost:8080/` to view the application
 * Step 5.
-To create a new budget item, enter a name and a budget amount and click the `create category` button.
+To create a new continent item, enter a name and a population and click the `create continent` button.
 * Step 6.
-Budget categories can be edited by changing the information on the right hand side and clicking the `update category` button.
+Continents can be edited by double-clicking on the continent to be edited.
 * Step 7.
-Budget items can be removed by clicking the corresponding `delete` button.
+Continent items can be removed by clicking the corresponding `X` button.
 * Step 8.
-To create a new expense item, enter a name and a price and click the `create expense` button.
-Expenses can be updated with `update expense` or they can be deleted by clicking `delete`.
+To create a new forest item, enter a name and a location and click the `create forest` button.
+Forests can be updated by double-clicking, updating, and clicking `update forest` or they can be deleted by clicking `X`.

 ### Credits